shaikzl/shaikzl-uc.github.io/README.md

 ![emailshowcase](images/up6_1.png)
 I incorporated  jQuery operations into the webpage: a digital clock, an analog clock, and an email onclick function.

+I used jquery to create a click me button which changes its colour everytime when we click on it.

 ```
 <button id="colorfulButton">Click Me!</button>
 <script>